thautwarm/Site-32/src/PL/paper-reading-LHKP.rst

     let () =  Array.iter print_int (ArrayApp.prj arr_mapped); print_string "\n"

-That's all about the core secrets of implementing typeclasses and HKT with this approach.
+That's all about the core secrets of implementing type classes and HKT with this approach.